yashwant1711/react_router/README.md

 Each route corresponds to a different component/page

-Installation:s
+Installation:
 Clone the repository or download the ZIP file.
 Navigate to the project directory in your terminal.
 Run npm install to install the necessary dependencies.
-Run npm start to start the development server.
+Run npm run dev to start the development server.
 Open your browser and visit http://localhost:3000 to view the app.

-Usage
+Usage:
 The app demonstrates routing between different pages.
 Click on different navigation links to view various components rendered at different routes.
 Explore how React Router handles navigation without full page reloads.

-Technologies Used
+Technologies Used:
 React
 React Router
 Folder Structure